Anna Wierzbicka: Biography

 Wierzbicka was born in 1938, just before the outbreak of World War II.

-She received her PhD from the Institute of Literary Research, Polish Academy of Sciences in 1964 and subsequently her habilitation degree five years later.
+She received her PhD from the Institute of Literary Research at the Polish Academy of Sciences in 1964 and her habilitation degree five years later.
 Since 1973 she has been working at ANU, from 1989 as a professor.
 1988 saw her elected fellow of the Australian Academy of the Humanities.
 In 1996 she was elected a Fellow of the Academy of the Social Sciences in Australia.

 Throughout her career she has collaborated closely with Polish researchers, and was awarded the Prize of the Foundation for Polish Science for developing the theory of the natural semantic metalanguage and discovering a set of elementary meanings common to all languages.
 Her work spans a number of disciplines, including anthropology, psychology, cognitive science, philosophy, and religious studies as well as linguistics.

 Natural semantic metalanguage

-In her 1972 book Semantic Primitives, she launched a theory of natural semantic metalanguage, a theory of language and meaning.
+In her 1972 book Semantic Primitives, she launched a theory of natural semantic metalanguage, a theory of language and meaning that is intended to be language neutral.
+Over the next 35 years, Wierzbicka refined the concept and developed an inventory of about 200 basic meanings that are established/checked with a sequence of five statements.
+She claims these meanings to be the nucleus of human language as such.